Hrabal/TemPy/README.md

 # Performance
 Performance varies considerably based on the complexity of the rendered content, the amount of dynamic content on the page, the size of the produced output and many other factors.

-TemPy does parse, does not use regex and does not load .html files, resulting in great speed compared to the traditional frameworks such as Jinja2 and Mako.
+TemPy does not parse strings, does not use regex and does not load .html files, resulting in great speed compared to the traditional frameworks such as Jinja2 and Mako.

 Here are a few benchmarks of TemPy in action, rendering a template with a single for loop (see code [here](benchmarks)) Used HW: 2010 IMac, CPU:2,8 GHz Intel Core i7 RAM:16 GB 1067 MHz DDR3 Osx: 10.12.6.